Day 1 – Peaceful Luang Prabang

 Typical Asian classics, blended with French Colonial influence, makes for an awesome fusion of foods in Luang Prabang.
 Beautiful restaurants line the streets, with mouth-watering street food stalls only a stone’s throw away.
 Because of this, there are plenty of options for travelers to choose from.
 These were some of our favorites:

-Slow Boat – Taking a slow boat from Thailand to Luang Prabang is a great way to see local life and beautiful wildlife from the Mekong river.
-Travel to Chiang Khong (north Thailand) and cross over the river to Huay Xai on the Laos border.
-Apply for a visa here, before later boarding the boat.
+Slow Boat – Take a slow boat from Thailand to Luang Prabang, which is a great way to see local life and the stunning nature from the Mekong River.
+Travel to Chiang Khong (North Thailand) and cross the river to Huay Xai on the Laos border.
+Apply for a visa here, before then boarding the boat.
 The slow boat is true to its name and will take 2 days of traveling down the Mekong river, with an overnight stop in Pak Beng.

-The boat is very basic, and although food is sold onboard it can be expensive.
+The boat itself is very basic, and although food is sold onboard it can be expensive.
 For this reason, it’s best to bring your own food with you.
-You can arrange travel to the slow boat yourself, but for ease, it’s best to book through a travel agency, who will be able to include transfers to the border.
+You can arrange your travel to the slow boat yourself, but for more ease, it’s worth booking this through a travel agency.
+We thought this was much nicer as they’ll be able to include all transfers to the border.
+Though keep in mind this does cost slightly more!

 Train – The newest option in Laos taking the train between destinations.
 Find the train timetable and tickets here.